We welcome foster carers from diverse cultural and ethnic backgrounds, religions and genders.

 Applicants should have adequate and safe accommodation for a child.
 This does not mean that applicants need to own their own home.
 A bedroom must be available for a child in care, but this can be shared with other children if appropriate.

 Potential carers must demonstrate the ability to undertake the special responsibilities involved.
 Carers must be able to:

 draw on and apply personal experiences appropriately in dealing with the tasks of fostering

 provide good quality day-to-day care for children

 provide a safe environment that is free from abuse

-work as a team with staff from CatholicCare, Family & Community Services, other professionals and parents.
+work as a team with staff from CatholicCare, Department of Communities and Justice, other professionals and parents.

-To learn more about foster care and open adoption, please contact us using the form below
+To learn more about foster care and open adoption, please contact us now on 4944 0711, or using the form below.